 (J) Notice of criminal justice training offered by the Ohio peace officer's training council approved academies and training offered by a criminal justice agency may be transmitted over LEADS.
 Notice of training offered by private concerns is not permitted over LEADS.

-(1) Training records for the TAC and the NTAC are the responsibility of LEADS.
+(1) Training and maintenance of training records for the TAC and the NTAC are the responsibility of LEADS.

-(2) Training records for operators, and practitioners and administrators are the responsibility of the LEADS user agency.
+(2) Training and maintenance of training records for terminal agencies are the responsibility of the agency TAC.

-(3) Training records for non-terminal agency practitioners are the responsibility of the non-terminal agency administrator.
+(3) Training and maintenance of training records for non-terminal agency practitioners are the responsibility of the agency NTAC.

 (4) Training and maintenance of training records for intrastate regional systems are the responsibility of the intrastate regional system.

-(5) Training and maintenance of training records for mobile access device operators are the responsibility of the mobile access service provider.
+(5) Training and maintenance of training records for mobile access only agencies are the responsibility of the agency TAC.